lcwallet/Donut/README.md

 ## Contribution guidelines

 * Fork the [repositary][] and make improvements.
 Feel free to send a Pull requests
-* If you are contributing language files then please send pull request to [this][Donut lang] repository.
+* If you are contributing language files then please send pull request to [this repository][Donut lang] .
 Since Donut 2.0, this repository only will host default language files
 * Help me in testing the theme and finding the bugs
 * Report [bugs][] here if you find any
 * Review the code if you are a developer who loves q2a platform